k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: Infidel sacrifice neglect not tracked in #conduct abuse events
 - Proper per-alignment altar/temple tracking for dungeon overview
 - Fix: use-after-free in mapglyph() when entering the endgame
+- Add UTF-8 rendering support for TTY, curses, and dumplogs